YifanZhangHust/yingtaoluo.github.io/_pages/publications.md

   Some preprints are not listed.

 ## 2021
-* Any equation is a forest: Symbolic genetic algorithm for discovering open-form partial differential equations (SGA-PDE).
+* Any equation is a forest: Symbolic genetic algorithm for discovering open-form partial differential equations.
 Yuntian Chen, __Yingtao Luo__, Qiang Liu, Hao Xu, Dongxiao Zhang
 Submitted to __Science Advances__ (A __Science__ Journal). [[Codes](https://github.com/yingtaoluo/PDE-Discovery-with-Evolutionary-Tree-Search)]